Audit Log examples

 Example: Show the last 25 sign-in failures

-We can make our results more relevant to what we want to know combining the action filter with maxResults.
+We can make our results more relevant to what we want to know by combining the action filter with maxResults.
 This test will show us who couldn’t sign in, but limit the return to 25 entries.

 Test this example